kevindsteeleii/React-Route-Redux-Boiler-Plate/readme.md

-# React Boilerplate v 1.0
+# React-Router/Redux Boilerplate v 1.2
-A simple boiler plate to create react apps without all the hullabaloo of using create-react-app.
-And it's a much smaller file.
+Repo using webpack to create a handy boilerplate for a React/Router/Redux app.

 ## Build Notes:
 The webpack config and package.json is configured with a few things in mind: